 Mode of instruction

-Eight lectures held every first and second week, with the exception of the Midterm Exam week.
+Lectures are held every week, with the exception of the Midterm Exam week.

 Retaking a passing grade